-Means: Yes - worked since childhood in a print shop reproducing ancient documents, and by age 14, was employed as a printing professional.44 Highly trained in paleographical methods, ancient Greek/Syriac/Coptic/etc, and was a calliaraphist.
-11, 12, 18, 28, 29 He was a sought after expert, 16 and was the head of a university paleographical committee to examine antiquities.44 He successfully fooled professionals across the world for years with previous fraudulent manuscripts^{4, 15, 35, 45} that were only discovered as a result of a chemical ink test44 being conducted on a document.
-By the young age of 35, he had made dupes of the most distinguished scholars in the world.44 Motive: Yes - money.
-He was arrested for selling forgeries of ancient manuscripts for an extremely high profit, 44 but for some cause was never prosecuted, 44 which was in stark contrast to other forgers who were sentenced to prison and fined (did he have friends in high places?).
-3, 44 In one case he demanded the sum of one million dollars, as reported in the Severance, Kansas newspaper dated November 7th 1890.
-44 Opportunity: Yes - Dr. Simonides sold supposed ancient manuscripts to the same Leipsic University where Dr. Tischendorf worked, 4 and was arrested, then released for unknown reasons.
-44 He traveled to Constantinople, the same location in which the Emperor of Russia was later to print the copies from.
-23, 24, 25, 26, 44 Dr. Simonides was said to have died near Cairo, Egypt, which is where the Sinaiticus was edited by Dr. Tischendorf and where Dr. Tischendorf sent letters from about Sinaiticus.
-5, 6, 7, 8, 31 Other Evidence: He was known to pre-place manuscripts then notify someone else to make the discovery to distract attention from himself.
-Ad Dr. Simonides publicly confessed to his involvement in creating Codex Sinaiticus 13, 17, 18 and was working to publish proof while he was in Russia.
-Before he could publish this proof, newspapers reported that he died under unusual circumstances, in that he died of leprosy in Alexandria, Egypt at 44 years old, 28, 29, 30 or in the country of Albania per a newspaper obituary.
+Means Vs.-worked since childhood in a print shap perpockation percined recoverents, and by age 14, was employed as a printing profession.
+If Highly trained in poleographical methods, ancient Greek-Dyrind-Copylichet, and was a colliagraphical.
+It.
+It.
+Is.
+Is.
+Is It was a sought of the capet.
+If we was a configurable of the committee to examine antipolishes.
+If he successfully fisched professionals across the work of the committee to examine antipolishes.
+If he successfully fisched professionals across the work of the configuration of the configuratio selling forgeries of ancient manuscripts for an extremely high profit, 44 but for some cause was never prosecuted,44 which was in stark controst to other forgers who were sentenced to prison and fined (did he have friends in high places?),3,44 In one case he demanded the sum of one million dollors, as reported in the Severance, Konsas newspaper dated November 7° 1890.44 Opportunity: Yes - Dr. Simonides sold supposed ancient manuscripts to the same Leigsic University where Dr. Tischendarf worked, and was orrested, then released for unknown reasons.
+44 He traveled to Constantinople, the same location in which the Emperor of Russia was later to print the copies from 23, 24, 25, 26, 44 Dr. Simonides vas said to have died neor Cairo, Egypt, which is where the Sinaiticus was edited by Dr. Tischendarf and where Dr. Tischendarf sent letters from about Sinaliticus.
+5, 6, 7, 8, 31 Other Evidence: He was known to pre-place manuscripts then notify someone else to make the discovery to distruct attention from himself.
+Dr. Simonides publicly confessed to his involvement in creating Codes Simoticus1^{-1.1.} In one was working to publish proof while he was in Rossio.
+Defore he could publish their flow so in Rossio.
+Defore he could publish their flow so in Rossio.
+Defore he could publish their proof, newspapers responted that he ded under unusuad circumstances, in that he died of legrony in Alexandria, Eugyst at 44 years of definition of the country of Albania per a newspaper collusion.
 Dr. Constantine Tischendorf (Born 1815 - Died 1874) Suspected Accomplice